EDiLD/edild.github.com/_posts/2013-06-19-quant-ecotox-18.md

 ## Multiple R-squared:  0.866,	Adjusted R-squared:  0.858
 ## F-statistic:  116 on 1 and 18 DF,  p-value: 2.81e-09
 {% endhighlight %}
-This output shows us the intercept (2.617) and slope (SOFTCON, - 2.931) of our model, the R-Square (0.866) as well as some other usefull information.
+This output shows us the intercept (2.617) and slope (SOFTCON, - 2.931) of our model, the R-Square (0.866) as well as some other useful information.

 To make a quick plot of our data and model we can use `abline`: